angelabau11/Cpp_projects/pandemic_simulation/README.md

 - **Temporal evolution**: The simulation updates over time steps, modeling infection and recovery processes.

-This project was design in the course -Computational tools- at Universidad Nacional de Colombia.
+This project was designed in the course -Computational tools- at Universidad Nacional de Colombia.
 The project was written in Spanish.

 ## Authors: